Astro-Otter-Space/kurtography/README.md

 #### <i class="icon-upload"></i> Developpement

-If you want to test on mode onlive :
+Live test :
 ```
 npm test
 ```

-Compile all modifications with browserify :
+Run the app with the following command which compile modifications using browserify and babelify :
 ```
 npm run bundle
 ```